relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR20] IAPI_2.0_Integration.md

 - IAPI 2.0 doesn't send ItemLevelErrors events anymore (we read them in pack)
 - IAPI 2.0 handles Pasue, Cancel, Drain-Stop on it's own

+Note: Streaming in IAPI 2.0 is on the roadmap so in the feature we are going to align into it for performance improvements.

 ## SYNC Re-Architecture Decision

 Present Relativity.Sync architecture process whole sync in batches (25k each) one after another in `*SynchronizationExecutor`: